Special Recreation Program Information

 Special Recreation Seasonal Brochure (includes programs offered in Lindenhurst, Round Lake & Zion)

 - Waukegan Programs

-- Special Recreation Highlights in the Waukegan Park District Program Guide
+Special Recreation Programs in Waukegan Park District Brochure

 - SRSNLC Authorization to Contact and Release Information